biaProjects/java-course-udemy/README.md

       2. `Salary` -> calculates the salary of the employee based on a percentage of increase
       3. `Student aproved` -> calculates if a student was approved or not based on their grades.

+    - `d - Static members`
+      Contains the explanation of static members, including a project of a

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts:
   - Version 1: Initial structure with a `Product` class and basic operations.